5 Successful Interview Tips: Key Tips to Succeed in a Job Interview

 3. Interview for a job is like a dating

 The interview should not be compared with a marketing activity.
 Its an opportunity for both the parties to evaluate their compatibility.
-The interview is a data-collecting process for the employer and employee both.
+The interview is a data-collecting process for the employer and employee.
 They are evaluating through a lens of questions like - We like you?

 Do you want to work here?

-Do you have the work ethics that we are looking for?
+Do you have the work ethic that we are looking for?

-And how will you fit with other employees?
+And how will you fit in with other employees?

 Never start your interview by marketing your skills and knowledge.
 Not until you have made your mind, if this is your next employer.